 The Perfect Location

-Ariel House is an award-winning bed and breakfast in Ballsbridge, Dublin 4, a region of Dublin famous for Victorian architecture and leafy, timeless elegance.
+Ariel House is an award-winning Guesthouse in Dublin's Embassy belt, Ballsbridge, Dublin 4, an area famous for Victorian architecture and leafy, timeless elegance.
 Voted as one of the top places to stay in Dublin, Ariel House is ranked no.1 on TripAdvisor for Ballsbridge accommodation.
 It’s proximity to the city centre and historic architecture has seen many of the world’s embassies locate here.
-It’s also packed with excellent bars, restaurants and things to do.
+It’s also packed with excellent bars and restaurants.

-The Ariel House Bed and Breakfast in Ballsbridge is, Dublin, is a stone’s throw from the world famous Aviva Stadium, the home of Irish Rugby & Soccer.
+The Ariel House Bed and Breakfast in Ballsbridge, Dublin, is located just a stone’s throw from the world famous Aviva Stadium, the home of Irish Rugby & Soccer.
 It is also next door to Lansdowne Road DART station, where trains stop frequently.
 These reliable green commuter trains ferry visitors through the city and up and down the Dublin coast.
-The Royal Dublin Show (RDS) is around the corner and is home to a variety of concerts and events, including the annual Horse show.
+The Royal Dublin Show (RDS) is around the corner and is home to a variety of concerts and events, including the annual Discover Ireland Dublin Horse show.
 We are also a step away from Dublin’s Institute of Public Administration.

 From the Airport